 The accelerator DreamIt has moved into cybersecurity (Tampa Bay Times).

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, the European Union, France, Germany, Iran, Israel, Russia, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, China, European Union, France, Germany, Iran, Israel, Russia, United Kingdom, United States.

 On the Podcast

 Research Saturday is up.
 In this week's edition we talk with Daniel Hatheway, a Senior Security Analyst at Recorded Future.
 He takes us through their recently published research, Uncover Unseen Malware Samples with No Distribute Scanners.
 Sellers of malware on Dark Web forums often use No Distribute malware scanning tools to help verify the effectiveness of their wares while at the same time preventing legitimate virus scanning tools from adding the malware to their database.
 Find out how to shed some light on this corner of the criminal souk.